walnuthq/walnut/README.md

 ## Activate Python Virtual Environment

-Before running Walnut, you need to activate the Python virtual environment that was created when you installed walnut-cli as a prerequisite.
+Before running Walnut, you need to activate the Python Virtual Environment that was created when you installed walnut-cli as a prerequisite.
 This ensures that all required Python dependencies are available.

 From the root of this repository, activate the environment by running: